snugel/cas-offinder/README.md

 Installation
 ----------------

-* Cas-OFFinder requires OpenCL device and corresponding SDK to run properly.
+* Cas-OFFinder requires an OpenCL-enabled device and corresponding runtime API pre-installed to run properly.
   OpenCL is supported on various platforms, including recent Intel/AMD CPUs and NVidia/AMD graphic cards!
   Before installing Cas-OFFinder, please check the vendor's website to know whether your device is supported.

+  Recently, the OpenCL runtime binaries are already shipped with the device drivers in many cases - so you don't have to install anything to run Cas-OFFinder.

+  But if it wasn't, you should download and install a proper OpenCL SDK to install runtime APIs.
+  In that case, download an OpenCL SDK among the links below.
-  Now, download OpenCL SDK.
-If you know your device's vendor name, it is enough that to install only your vendor's one.
+  If you know your device's vendor name, it is enough to install only your vendor's one.

   - AMD: http://developer.amd.com/tools-and-sdks/heterogeneous-computing/amd-accelerated-parallel-processing-app-sdk/downloads/
   - Intel: http://software.intel.com/en-us/vcsource/tools/opencl-sdk
   - NVidia: https://developer.nvidia.com/cuda-downloads